 Employment Outlook and Salary Information

-From 2012-2022, the BLS projects 14% employment growth for landscape architects, which is about as fast as the average for all occupations.
-In 2012, these professionals earned an annual median salary of $64,180, the BLS reported.
+From 2014 to 2024, the BLS projects 5% employment growth for landscape architects, which is about as fast as the average for all occupations.
+In 2015, these professionals earned an annual median salary of $63,810, the BLS reported.

-As of 2012, the BLS reports that all states require licensure for landscape architects.
+As of 2015, the BLS reports that most states require licensure for landscape architects.
 While some states have additional requirements, the path to licensure typically involves graduating from an accredited program, earning work experience and passing the Landscape Architect Registration Exam.
 Many states require individuals to meet continuing education standards to remain certified.